MostafaMTK/SnakeMonGame/README.md

 - `sample2.txt` – Includes advanced cards and stations
 - `sample3.txt` – Fully playable grid with all features

-Each sample is accompanied by a `.png` screenshot.

-## 🚀 Getting Started

-### Prerequisites

-- Visual Studio (recommended)
-- C++ compiler
-- Project uses an open-source graphics library included in `/GUI/`

-### How to Run

-1. Clone the repo
-2. Open the solution in Visual Studio
-3. Build and Run

 ## 📁 Save File Format